 - Term 1

 This course examines the impact of neoliberal globalisation on the industrial trajectories and production paradigms of developing regions, and maps the consequent implications of these processes in the realms of work, gender and poverty.
-First, it provides an outline of the earlier consensus on industrial development and analyses how the birth of the 'globalisation project' led to a new international division of labour and to new industrial paradigms.
-Second, the course describes and analyses the new paradigms.
-Particular emphasis is given to the 'localisation' or 'clustering' of industrial production in developing countries and to the formation of transnational production networks - today known as 'global commodity chains' (GCCs) or 'global value chains’ (GVCs) and/or ‘global production networks’ (GPNs).
+First, it provides an outline of the earlier consensus on industrial development and analyses how the birth of the ‘globalisation project’ led to a new international division of labour and to new production paradigms.
+Second, the course describes and analyses these new paradigms.
+Particular emphasis is given to the ‘clustering’ of industrial production in local production networks in developing regions, and to the formation of globalised production circuits - today known as ‘global commodity chains’ (GCCs), ‘global value chains’ (GVCs) and/or ‘global production networks’ (GPNs).
 Global chains and networks are explored both with reference to manufacturing and agro-food production.
 Third, the course discusses the implications of the restructuring of production for labour, gender and poverty.
-It explains in detail contemporary processes of informalisation and feminisation of labour; it illustrates how these processes relate to poverty; and analyses the rise of global 'social responsibility' and labour standards and Corporate Social Responsibility (CSR) practices, debating their implications for employment conditions in developing countries.
+It explains in detail contemporary processes of informalisation and feminisation of labour; it illustrates how these processes relate to poverty; and analyses the rise of global ‘social responsibility’ concerns, labour standards and Corporate Social Responsibility (CSR) practices, debating their implications for employment conditions in developing regions.
 Finally, the course highlights how all these trends and dynamics shape specific challenges for development within neoliberal ‘global’ production scenarios, and illustrates some of the main methodological challenges in the study of global production and of the informal labour circuits they incorporate.

 At the end of the course, students will be able to demonstrate:

 - a knowledge of the evolution of the industrial trajectories of developing countries